canonical/checkbox/docs/reference/units/job.rst

     expected to run for, as a positive float value indicating the estimated job duration in seconds.

-    Since plainbox version 0.24 this field can be expressed in two formats.
+    This field can be expressed in two formats.
 The old format, a floating point number of seconds is somewhat difficult to read for larger values.
-To avoid mistakes test designers can use the second format with separate sections for number of hours, minutes and seconds.
+To avoid mistakes test designers can use the new format with separate sections for number of hours, minutes and seconds.
 The format, as regular expression, is ``(\d+h)?[: ]*(\d+m?)[: ]*(\d+s)?``.
 The regular expression expresses an optional number of hours, followed by the ``h`` character, followed by any number of spaces or ``:`` characters, followed by an optional number of minutes, followed by the ``m`` character, again followed by any number of spaces or ``:`` characters, followed by the number of seconds, ultimately followed by the ``s`` character.

     The values can no longer be fractional (you cannot say ``2.5m`` you need to say ``2m 30s``).
 We feel that sub-second granularity does is too